Last Updated on May 31, 2022 by Thinkster

 Math coaches do all the things math tutors do, helping your child understand concepts that are difficult for them, ensuring they succeed on math homework and math tests, and help them move on to the next level when they’re ready.

 However, math coaches also do things like teach your child how to learn.
-Things like learning strategies, homework strategies, time management-a math coach can help your child develop in these areas as well, in addition to improving their achievement levels in terms of scores on a variety of math topics.
+Things like learning strategies, homework strategies, time management – in addition to improving their achievement levels in terms of scores on a variety of math topics.

 Now that we know the difference between a math tutor and a math coach, here are the reasons engaging a math coach can be so helpful for your child.